 The region boasts a diverse, balanced economy which is supported by a strong network of retail, administrative and trade services.
 As part of its function to promote the Gascoyne region, the Gascoyne Development Commission has published a suite of investment sheets profiling the status of the major industries within the Gascoyne.

-The Gascoyne, in the North West of Western Australia, captures more than 600 km of Indian ocean coastline and stretches about 500km inland.
-The coastal area incorporates internationally recognized features such as the Ningaloo Reef, the Shark Bay World Heritage Area, Monkey Mia, and Coral Bay.
-The hinterland includes the outstanding features of the Kennedy Range and Mt Augustus.
+The Gascoyne, in the North West of Western Australia, captures more than 600km of Indian Ocean coastline and stretches about 500km inland.
+The coastal area incorporates internationally recognised features such as the Ningaloo Coast and Shark Bay World Heritage Areas, Monkey Mia, and Coral Bay.
+The hinterland includes the outstanding features of the Kennedy Range and Mount Augustus.

-Sources: ABS, Dept of Fisheries WA, Dept Agriculture and Food WA, Tourism WA and Dept of Regional Development.
+Sources: ABS 2016, Department of Fisheries, Department of Agriculture and Food, Tourism WA and Department of Regional Development.